ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 We will scream *"Thank You!"* however.
 A *"Thank You!"* to everyone who contributed code, documentation, artwork, bug reports, translations or artwork.
-A *"Thank You!"* the members of our community forum who offer advice and support to those who request it.
+A *"Thank You!"* to the members of our community forum who offer advice and support to those who request it.
 A *"Thank You!"* to everyone who has supported the Ubuntu MATE crowd funding that helps reward and incentivise developers who work on MATE Desktop, Ubuntu MATE and associated technologies in their spare time.
 You are the 20,000